WordPress/Advanced-administration-handbook/upgrade/filezilla.md

 # Using FileZilla

-[FileZilla](https://filezilla-project.org/) is an open-source FTP-client and FTP-server developed by Tim Kosse (Germany) et.al.
-The FTP-client is available for multiple platforms such as Windows, Linux and Mac OS X, and the FTP-server is available for Windows only.
-(FileZilla supports SFTP, FTPS, and many other file transfer protocols; we will use "FTP" for simplicity.)
+[FileZilla](https://filezilla-project.org/) is an open source FTP client and server.
+The FTP client is available for multiple platforms such as Windows, Linux and Mac OS X. The FTP server is available for Windows only.
+(FileZilla supports SFTP, FTPS, and many other file transfer protocols; we will use _FTP_ for simplicity.)

 FileZilla may be used to manage your WordPress site by uploading and downloading files and images.
-This article will guide you through the process of installing and using FileZilla FTP-client to manage your WordPress site.
+This article will guide you through the process of installing and using FileZilla FTP client to manage your WordPress site.

 ![Screenshot of the FileZilla application](https://wordpress.org/documentation/files/2018/11/podz_filezilla_1-768x513.gif)